-Zend Framework is an open source framework for developing web applications and services with PHP 5.
-Zend Framework is implemented using 100% object-oriented code.
-The component structure of Zend Framework is somewhat unique; each component is designed with few dependencies on other components.
-This loosely coupled architecture allows developers to use components individually.
+The component structure of Zend Framework 2 is somewhat unique; each component is designed with few dependencies on other components.
+During the implementation we followed the SOLID object oriented design principle.
+This loosely coupled architecture allows developers to use components individually (we support Pyrus and Composer).
 We often call this a "use-at-will" design.

 While they can be used separately, Zend Framework components in the standard library form a powerful and extensible web application framework when combined.
 Zend Framework offers a robust, high performance MVC implementation, a database abstraction that is simple to use, and a forms component that implements HTML form rendering, validation, and filtering so that developers can consolidate all of these operations using one easy-to-use, object oriented interface.
-Other components, such as Zend_Auth and Zend\Permissions\Acl, provide user authentication and authorization against all common credential stores.
-Still others implement client libraries to simply access to the most popular web services available.
+Other components, such as Zend\Authentication and Zend\Permissions\Acl, provide user authentication and authorization against all common credential stores.

+Still others, with the ZendService namespace, implement client libraries to simply access to the most popular web services available.
 Whatever your application needs are, you're likely to find a Zend Framework component that can be used to dramatically reduce development time with a thoroughly tested foundation.
+We use PHPUnit to test our code and Travis CI as continuous integration service.